single-spa/import-map-overrides/README.md

 It will set local storage to match the `show-when-local-storage` key and/or it will append a `<import-map-overrides-full>` element to the DOM.

+### `window.importMapOverrides.mergeImportMap(firstMap, secondMap)`

+Merges the second import map into the first.
+This API mutates the firstMap, it does not create a new map.
+Returns the modified firstMap.

 ## Events

 The import-map-overrides library fires an event called `import-map-overrides:change` on the window whenever the